Killing of Amadou Diallo: Aftermath

+The killing prompted an outpouring of protest, culminating in 1,200 arrests of protesters in New York City, as well as Rep. John Lewis and Rev. Al Sharpton becoming involved.
+The head of the NAACP urged the United States Attorney General to take action.

+In March 2000, the United States Department of Justice found that the NYPD Street Crimes Unit, to which the four officers belonged, engaged in racial profiling.

 In April 2000, Diallo's mother and father filed a $61 million lawsuit against the city and the officers, charging gross negligence, wrongful death, racial profiling, and other violations of Diallo's civil rights.
 In March 2004, they accepted a $3 million settlement, one of the largest in the City of New York for a single man with no dependents under New York State's "wrongful death law", which limits damages to financial loss by the deceased person's next of kin.
 Anthony H. Gair, representing the Diallo family, argued that federal common law should apply.

 In April 2002, as a result of the killing of Diallo and other controversial actions, the Street Crime Unit was disbanded.
 In 2003, Diallo's mother published a memoir, My Heart Will Cross This Ocean: My Story, My Son, Amadou, with the help of author Craig Wolff.

 Diallo's death became an issue in the 2005 New York City mayoral election.
 Bronx borough president and mayoral candidate Fernando Ferrer, who had protested against the circumstances of the killing at the time, was criticized by the Diallo family and many others for telling a meeting of police sergeants that although the shooting had been a tragedy, the officers had been "over-indicted".